cedis81/not-hot-dog-backend/README.md

 3. Run `npm start` to run website on local host 3000.
 4. Fork and clone front end [repository](https://github.com/cedis81/not-hot-dog).
 5. Install dependencies with `npm install`.
-6. Run 'npm start' to run website on local host.
+6. Run `npm start` to run website on local host.
 7. To publish on Github Pages, push your changes to Github.
-8. Run `npm run build` to deploy.
+8. Run `npm run build` to deploy front end app.
+9. Run `git push heroku main` to deploy back end app.
-9. Go on an interview with Emily Chang at Bloomberg Tech and talk about your new app [Seefood](https://twitter.com/TechAtBloomberg/status/863944535419666432?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E863944535419666432%7Ctwgr%5E%7Ctwcon%5Es1_&ref_url=https%3A%2F%2Fwww.engadget.com%2F2017-05-15-not-hotdog-app-hbo-silicon-valley.html).
+10. Go on an interview with Emily Chang at Bloomberg Tech and talk about your new app [Seefood](https://twitter.com/TechAtBloomberg/status/863944535419666432?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E863944535419666432%7Ctwgr%5E%7Ctwcon%5Es1_&ref_url=https%3A%2F%2Fwww.engadget.com%2F2017-05-15-not-hotdog-app-hbo-silicon-valley.html).
 (Just kidding, please don't do this).

 Please note the following for this repo: